oroinc/documentation/crm/book/emails.rst

     The last name of the e-mail address owner.
 It will be used to build proper recipient names when sending e-mails.

-For your ``Applicant`` entity, the implementation should now look something like this:
+For ``Applicant`` entity, the implementation should be similar to the following:

 .. code-block:: php
     :linenos: